 Android/Google Play is a trademark of Google LLC.
-Apple, the Apple logo, iPhone, iPad, Touch ID and Face ID are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, the Apple logo and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.

 Bank of Scotland plc.
 Registered Office: The Mound, Edinburgh EH1 1YZ.
 Registered in Scotland No. SC327000.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 169628.